 Reprographics is an umbrella term comprising multiple methods of reproducing content.
 Some of the most common methods include digital & offset printing, scanning, photography and xerography, covering both physical (hard copy such as printing and paper) and digital (soft copy such as a pdf) reproductions of documents and images.

-In this guide, we’re going to be taking a look at some of the most common reprography practices and how DMS can help your business.
+In this guide, we’re going to be taking a look at some of the most common reprography practices and how DMS group can help your business.

 Printing